Shree Saisatcharit authored by Shree Hemadpant is an infinite treasure filled with tremendous and invaluable strength for all Sai bhaktas (followers).

 In the first section of Shreemad Purushartha Grantharaj (holy scriptures)–Satyapravesh, Sadguru Shree Aniruddha writes, “Shree Saisatcharit is not just about the life and times of Shree Sainath, but it is the history of how all bhaktas, who came in close contact with Him, could receive the grace of Sadguru Shree Sainath.”

-Shree Saisatcharit, which Shree Sainath himself got authored by Shree Govind Raghunath Dabholkar alias, ‘Hemadpant’, is a great guide for all the Shraddhavans.
-Moreover it also is an invaluable, everlasting treasure of worldly as well as spiritual thoughts and experiences.
+Shree Saisatcharit, authored by Shree Govind Raghunath Dabholkar alias, ‘Hemadpant’, by the grace of Shree Sainath, is a great guide for all the Shraddhavans.
+Moreover, it also is an invaluable, everlasting treasure of worldly as well as spiritual thoughts and experiences.
 The following verse from ‘Chapter 50’ of Shree Saisatcharit reiterates the same meaning.

 For the greatest benefit of devotees, Shri Sai himself created this, His own Life story and holding his hand in his own, got Hemad to write out the story.
 [Verse 213]